ericnewton/many-lives/README.md

 ### Rust

-Felt strangely comfortable writing in Rust.
-The memory model for reference ownership was new to me so I read the a bit about it before attempting to build anything.
+Writing code in Rust was strangely comfortable.
+The reference ownership memory model was new to me so I read the a bit about it before attempting to build anything.
 The concepts were fairly straightforward, though I'll admit to a bunch of guessing when I was feeding code to the compiler.